Common questions on the Montessori Method

 The different arrangement of a Montessori classroom mirrors the Montessori methods differences from traditional education.
-Rather than putting the teacher at the focal point of the class with children dependent on her for information and activity, the classroom shows a literally child-centered approach.
-Children choose to work at tables or on floor mats where they can spread out their materials, and the teacher circulates about the room, giving lessons, inspiring and engaging learners, or resolving issues as they arise.
+Rather than putting the teacher at the focal point of the class with children dependent on her for information and activity, the classroom shows a child-centered approach.
+Children choose to work at tables or on floor mats where they can spread out their materials, and the teacher circulates about the room, giving lessons, observing, inspiring and engaging learners, or resolving issues as they arise.

 Are Montessori schools as academically rigorous as traditional schools?

 Yes; Montessori classrooms encourage deep learning of the concepts behind academic skills rather than rote practice of abstract techniques.
-The success of our students appears in the experiences of our alumni, who compete successfully with traditionally educated students in a variety of elementary schools.
+The success of our students appears in the experiences of our alumni, who compete successfully with traditionally educated students in a variety of schools.

 Since Montessori classrooms emphasize non-competitiveness, how are students adequately prepared for real-life competition later on?